 Irrespective of the way you choose to bundle, always bank on products or services that are guaranteed to generate maximum sales.
 Amazon, for instance, encourages affiliates to add top-selling sub-categories during the Diwali season.
 Even a minimal discount rate on such products would still attract customers and result in considerable revenue.

-Email marketing is the most effective holiday marketing channel for at least 60 percent of businesses.
+Email marketing is the most effective holiday marketing channel for at least 60% of businesses.
 If you haven’t already, start warming up your email list for the holiday sales.

-Email tools such as GoDaddy’s Email Marketing allow you to divide your customer list into groups with similar interests and characteristics.
+Email tools like the one included with Online Store allows you to divide your customer list into groups with similar interests and characteristics.
 By doing this, you can better tailor your email message to each group.
 This way, you’ll get much better response rates.

 There are many ways to divide, or segment, your list, including: